stormy251/tempo-storm/README.md

     * Supports SSR
 * framer-motion:
     * Imperative animation library
-    * Used to create rich layout and page transitions
+    * Used to create a rich layout and page transitions
     * Supports SSR
 * Typescript
 * Jest